clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

 This feature of `rpkg` utility enables you to work with the sources in their unpacked form and only pack them when you want to build them.

+That's it.
+That's the basic gist of how it works under the hood in Fedora and similarly, in other rpm distros.
+Although all those distros still use just the traditional spec+patches+tarballs approach exclusively...

 Anything else?
 --------------